binod33/EulerProject/src/ServerProduct-Tool.md

 ```

 ### Read from a file containing URLS
 The tool can also read from multiple URLs at the same time.
-Create a file containing just the URLS in each line and then specify the path of the file using the option <code>"-m"<code>.
+Create a file containing just the URLS in each line and then specify the path of the file using the option <code>"-m"</code>.

 Usage example:
 ```